juzen2003/BlogPost/README.md

 * python3 manage.py startapp app_name
 * views for each app should be in views.py in each app folder
 * html files are in templates folder under each app and inside templates folder we would create another folder with the same name as app and put html files in there.
-* we have to go to settings.py and add our app in INSTALLED_APPS list, we don't need to add templates here because we use app
+* make sure to go to settings.py and add our app in INSTALLED_APPS list, we don't need to add templates here because we use app

 ### Migration
 * in order to add the model we created to database, we need to run migration, quit server before running any migration